-Portfolio Recovery Associates is trying to collect 40 times more on an old credit card account
+Can Portfolio Recovery Associates add this much to an old credit card debt?

 Portfolio Recovery Associates (PRA) is a debt buyer.
 Given the background info you gave, and your questioning the amount of the alleged debt, I would suggest you send them a letter requesting validation.
 Be sure to send certified mail return receipt requested.
 I can Sketch out some of what that letter would contain for you in a reply, but would first like to know what state you moved from and what state you live in now.
 If the debt is past the limitation for the collector to sue you in order to collect (statute of limitations), it will change things a bit.